jaocbhebbel/AIS-Resources/venv-setup/windows/readme.md

 open vscode. inside vscode, open the folder you're using for this project (should be the same/parent of venv directory) click on the search bar top center of the screen. search `>Python: Select Interpreter` select the enter interpreter path option, and use the find feature to navigate to its location.

-Enter the folder called ais, enter the Scripts subfolder, and select the file named python.
+enter the folder called ais, enter the Scripts subfolder, and select the file named python. now you have the python interpreter identified, try writing to a .py file some test code

+`import numpy`

+if vscode says this module isn't found, then something went wrong.

+else, you are good to start coding! go through the tutorials, and write out the code they do you'll learn fastest by **not copy pasting code from the tutorial to your screen** its a little tedious, but have both windows open and follow along I personally haven't verified *when* the tutorial starts developing the image classification network, but hopefully the whole thing takes less than two hours. this is my best guess

+if you run into any questions or errors, send a message in the #help-me section of the discord